apache/daffodil-site/site/cli.md

    : The annotated DFDL schema to use to create the parser.
 This option cannot be used with the ``--parser`` option.

+``--stream``

+   : Rather than throwing an error when left over data exists after a parse, repeat the parse with the remaining data.
+Parsing repeats until end of data is reached, an error occurs, or no data is consumed.
+Output infosets are separated by a NUL character.

 ``-T TUNABLE=VALUE``

    : Modify Daffodil configuration options to change parsing behavior.
 See [Configuration](/configuration) for the list of tunable parameters.